 Preserved lemons are a popular addition to south Asian and north African cuisine, especially common in Morocco.
 They’re salty, sour, vibrant – everything good to add depth to or finish a dish.
 They are both less and more lemony, deeper in flavour, but losing some of the fresh brightness that’s replaced with salt.
 You may have seen them in the shops, but they’re often quite expensive.

 This is a particularly good time of year to make them in time to give away around the holidays and a small jar of homemade preserved lemons makes a very nice gift on its own, or with other ingredients to make a recipe.
-Think couscous, dried fruit, chickpeas, etc. – or go all out and add a tagine to the mix.
+Think couscous, dried fruit, chickpeas, and so son.

 The first time I tried them, I stopped in my tracks for a solid minute.
 For someone who has a lifelong love affair with both acid and salt in food, they are the absolute best.
 I’ve replaced pickle juice with preserved lemons, and let’s be honest, it’s a real step up.

-Press the lemons into a sealable flip top or canning jar, leaving at least a couple centimetres (1/2 inch) at the top below the lid.
+3. Add to a jar: press the lemons into a sealable flip top or canning jar, leaving at least a couple centimetres (1/2 inch) at the top below the lid.
 They should be X side up in the jar.
-If you’re making a larger batch, keep going until all of your lemons are jarred.

 Many recipes call for Meyer lemons.
 I always use plain old regular lemons, no special variety.
 Just make sure they’re unwaxed, as you’re only eating the rind, and go for organic.